Best OLED TV: Six of the best OLED TVs

 - Doesn’t use the latest QD OLED panel

-The A95L is Sony’s second attempt at creating a QD-OLED TV, and for the 55-inch model, we feel that its stellar picture and sound quality make it well worth its premium price of £2499 in the UK.
+The A95L is Sony’s second attempt at creating a QD-OLED TV, and for the 55-inch model, we feel that its stellar picture and sound quality make it well worth its premium price of £2499 RRP in the UK.

 We found the TV delivered a beautiful image.
 There’s fantastically fine shading of colours, high brightness, colours that look impressively pure, as well as excellent levels of sharpness and detail.
 You won’t find many TVs with a picture that looks as good as this, though in terms of brightness it is beaten by the Samsung S95D, which may be a factor if you watch TV in a room with lots of ambient light in it.